TTW Repair Café

 Come and join us to learn how to repair and mend, save money and be part of a community sharing valuable knowledge and skills.
 Help us with our aim to move Worthing towards being a zero-waste town by preventing your household items from ending up in landfill.

-TTW Repair Café usually runs on the last Saturday of each month at Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR.
+TTW Repair Café usually runs on the last Saturday of each month (apart from Dec) at Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR.
 10am – 4pm.

 Refill, Renew, Refresh & Repair

-At the TTW Repair Café our talented team of volunteers can help you to repair your clothes, toys, bicycles, laptops, computers, small household electrical/electronic items, small items of furniture and knife/scissor sharpening.
+At the TTW Repair Café our talented team of volunteers can help you to repair your clothes, toys, bicycles, laptops, computers, small household electrical/electronic items, small items of furniture, costume jewellery and restringing necklaces and knife/scissor sharpening.

-Please use our online booking form if you are bringing something to repair, to ensure the right repairer is available to help, and to avoid queuing.
+Please use our online booking form if you would like bring something to repair.
+This will ensure the right repairer is available to help, and to avoid queuing.

-TTW Repair Café usually runs on the last Saturday of each month but the date and types of repairs available at each event may vary.
+TTW Repair Café usually runs on the last Saturday of each month (apart from Dec) but the date and types of repairs we can do at each event may vary.

 House Rules – every customer needs to read these before coming along please.